fablakeson/antifa-ui-test-framework/README.md

 ### Page Actions

 Some actions are bounded to the parent of all *elements*, the document *page*.
-We call these *page actions*.
+We call it *page actions*.
 The page actions are:

 - <em>**Open:**</em> this action indicates the opening of a new page or visual context (dialog, modal, panel, tab).
 It can actively open a new page if an URL is provided.<br>
 Ex.: `Open the login page on "http://www.mywebsite.com/login".`<br>